openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public var multiFormDataList: Array<MultiFormData>
 ```

-**Function:** When 'content-Type' is 'multipart/form-data', this field defines the list of data field forms to be uploaded.
+**Description:** When 'content-Type' is 'multipart/form-data', this field defines the list of form data fields to be uploaded.

 **Type:** Array\<[MultiFormData](#class-multiformdata)>